rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - Containerization.md

 ###### Setup

-* `kubeadm` being the default supported multi-node K8s distribution, users would need to install a kubeadm master node setup
+* `kubeadm` being the default supported multi-node K8s distribution, users would need to install a kubeadm K8s control-plane node setup

-* Copy all manifests and OCI container images as required to K8s master
+* Copy all manifests and OCI container images as required to K8s control-plane

 * Ensure images are pushed to registry locally or remotely